helgatheviking/Simple-User-Listing/readme.txt

 Or you could copy the `search-author.php` from the plugin's template folder to a `simple-user-listing folder` in your theme (so `simple-user-listing/searcch-author.php`) and remove all the code from it so that it is blank.

 <a id="parameters" name="parameters"></a>
-= Shortcode Paramaters: How Can I Customize the User Query?=
+= Shortcode Paramaters: How Can I Customize the User Query? =

 Simple User Listing supports most of the parameters of the `WP_User_Query` class as parameters for the shortcode.
 For example you can pass it a role defining which type of users you'd like to list.
 You can also adjust the number of users displayed per page.
 Roles must be in lowercase.